innovationinsoftware/policy-dev/labs/hcp-tf-modify/index.md

-# Lab 12: Modifying Infrastructure in HCP Terraform
+# Modifying Infrastructure in HCP Terraform

 ---